Mongolia–United Kingdom relations: Assistance and relationship

 The United Kingdom has an embassy in Ulaanbaatar, while Mongolia has an embassy in London.
 The United Kingdom is the consular responsible for a number of EU and Commonwealth citizens.
-Philip Malone has served as British Ambassador since 2018, while Enkhsukh Battumur has served as Mongolian Ambassador since 2022.
+Fiona Blyth has served as British Ambassador since 2023, while Enkhsukh Battumur has served as Mongolian Ambassador since 2022.

 Trade and investment ties are strong and fast-growing.
 British-Australian company Rio Tinto is operating the Oyu Tolgoi mine, one of the largest in the world.
 Around 7,000 British citizens visit Mongolia each year and around 4,000 Mongolians are resident in the UK.